Advanced Bioscience of Viral Products

 Students will work in interdisciplinary teams across the cohort, integrating activities, sharing knowledge and disseminating research findings within the academic/industrial/clinical communities and to the public.
 All students on this course will undertake a placement with an industrial partner as part of their studies.

-Five fully-funded studentships are available for students based at the University of Oxford, one for each project below and starting in October 2023.
+Four fully-funded studentships are available for students based at the University of Oxford, one for each project advertised below and starting in October 2024.

 This BBSRC CTP ABViP Studentship is available to UK and Overseas (including EU) students.
 Full maintenance (stipend & fees) is available to UK and Overseas students for the duration of the four-year DPhil programme.
 Additional funds will be made available for research consumables.
 Note that up to a maximum of one fully-funded studentship allocation is available for Overseas students across the four University of Oxford ABViP projects being offered in 2024/25.
-The annual tax-free stipend will be paid at the standard UKRI stipend rate, currently £17,668 per annum for 2022/23.
+The annual tax-free stipend in 2024 will be no less than £20,622pa which includes a top up by Oxford Biomedica.

 Prospective students are encouraged to contact the supervisor(s) of their chosen project(s) to discuss their application.
-Contact details can be found in the project descriptions below.
+Contact details can found in the project descriptions below.

 Applications must be received by 12 noon (UK time) Friday 1st December 2023.

 Further details about the ABViP programme and how to apply can be found on the ABViP home page.

 Details of the four available projects for 2024/25 can be found below:

 - ABViP 2024_01 - Characterisation of adenovirus vector vaccine particles for improved antigen delivery

 Lead supervisor: Professor Dame Sarah Gilbert, Pandemic Sciences Institute, Nuffield Department of Medicine